kid551/kid551.github.io/_posts/2017-05-20-Android-Dev.md

 mathjax: true
 ---

-### Layout for draging and droppiong component
+### Drag and Drop Android Studio Solution

+When you first use Android Studio to build UI, it's weird that your UI can't display at the correct position that you want.
+This is due to the `layout` you set in your XML file.
 If you want to develop your UI fast as Visual Studio, it's better to set your `layout` as `RelativeLayout`.

 ```xml
 <RelativeLayout